About Physiological Measurement

 Sex and Gender Equity in Research (SAGER)

 For articles that report on subjects capable of differentiation by sex and/or gender Physiological Measurement requires that assessment and reporting of sex and gender information is considered in study design, data analyses, results and interpretation of findings.
-Authors should utilise the Sex and Gender Equity in Research (SAGER) guidelines in preparation of their manuscripts.
+Authors should utilise the Sex and Gender Equity in Research (SAGER) guidelines in preparation of their manuscripts and include in their manuscript a statement on whether sex as a biological variable has been considered in the study and justifying any imbalance in sex in subject groups.

 NIH-funded papers in PubMed Central